-The asset's or liability's fair value measurement level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
+The asset or liability's fair value measurement level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
 Valuation techniques used need to maximize the use of observable inputs and minimize the use of unobservable inputs.

 The following are descriptions of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used at June 30, 2023 and 2022.
+There have been no changes in the methodologies used at June 30, 2024 and 2023.